mgabriell1/EUKsemble/README.md

 Caveats:
     - Folder names have to end with `/`
     - Minimum contigs sizes are intended as bp
+    - Minimum contig length for k-mer-based classification must be equal or greater than Kaiju's one
 2. Then execute `./EUKs_classification_pipeline.sh EUKs_classification_pipeline-CONFIG.conf`